emmamorlock/workshop/exercices/dh2024-bbma-ex2.md

 **Reconciliation services** allow you to look up terms in a local dataset against external services and reuse the data from these external datasets in combination with your data.
 The exercices in this tutorial will be using the reconciliation service of **data.biblissima**, a database of  semantic authorities in the domain of ancient written heritage.
 Since **data.biblissima** uses the same database management system as Wikidata (Wikibase) it offers a very similar reconciliation service (more information on the service via this list of reconciliations services presented on the Openrefine online documentation).

 **In this Tutorial n°2, you will learn**:
-- Improve the result of a first reconciliation iteration  done on a given dataset with the data.biblissima's reconciliation service.
+- How to improve the result of a previous reconciliation iteration with the data.biblissima's reconciliation service.

 **Requirements for this tutorial**:
 - Install **OpenRefine** on your operating system from the [official website](https://openrefine.org/download.html) then proceed to installation following the []()[]()[instructions](https://openrefine.org/docs/manual/installing).
 The Java Runtime Environment (JRE) is required.